ace-wg/actors/draft-ietf-ace-actors.md

 ### Cross Level Support Protocols

-Protocols which operate between a constrained device on one side and the corresponding less-constrained device on the other are considered to be (cross level) support protocols.
+We refer to protocols that operate between a constrained device and its corresponding less-constrained device as cross-level support protocols.
 Protocols used between C and CAS or RS and AS are therefore support protocols.

 Support protocols must consider the limitations of their constrained